gavincdunne/gavincdunne/README.md

 I've shipped real apps, debugged gnarly concurrency issues, integrated BLE hardware, and spent years working directly with clients to explain complex systems in plain language.
 I know what it's like to be a developer staring at broken docs or a useless error message — and I want to be the person who fixes that.

-Between Aura and now, I spent a stretch coaching tennis full-time on St. Simons while building Basil on the side.
-It wasn't a detour — coaching turned out to be high-volume, high-stakes, customer-facing work that sharpened the half of the job I most want to lean into now: explaining hard things to people who don't share your context, in real time, when something is going wrong.
-Coming back to tech feels like a real choice, not a default.
+Spent the last few years coaching tennis full-time on St. Simons and building Basil.
+Same job, different surface — explaining hard things to people who don't share your context, in real time, when something is going wrong.

 ---